Bugatti: Pre-Veyron

 Volkswagen Group acquired the Bugatti brand in 1998.
 Bugatti Automobiles S.A.S. commissioned Giorgetto Giugiaro of ItalDesign to produce Bugatti Automobiles's first concept vehicle, the EB118, a coupé that debuted at the 1998 Paris Auto Show.
 The EB118 concept featured a 408 kW, W-18 engine.
 After its Paris debut, the EB118 concept was shown again in 1999 at the Geneva Auto Show and the Tokyo Motor Show.
 Bugatti introduced its next concepts, the EB 218 at the 1999 Geneva Motor Show and the 18/3 Chiron at the 1999 Frankfurt Motor Show (IAA).

 Veyron era (2005–2015)

 Bugatti Automobiles S.A.S. began assembling its first regular-production vehicle, the Bugatti Veyron 16.4 (the 1001 PS super car with an 8-litre W-16 engine with four turbochargers) in September 2005 at the Bugatti Molsheim, France assembly "studio".
 On 23 February 2015, Bugatti sold its last Veyron Grand Sport Vitesse, which was named La Finale.

 Chiron era (2016–present)

 The Bugatti Chiron is a mid-engined, two-seated sports car, designed by Achim Anscheidt, developed as the successor to the Bugatti Veyron.
 The Chiron was first revealed at the Geneva Motor Show on March 1, 2016.

+In February 2024, Bugatti announced the successor to the Chiron, which will use a V16 hybrid-electric powertrain.
+In June 2024 the successor was confirmed as the Bugatti Tourbillon.